 Renewal of Professional Certificate

 The Michigan Professional Certificate (earned after June 30, 1992) must be renewed every five years.
 Additional information is available on the College of Education website: www.gvsu.edu/coe/professional

 Students applying for professional certificate renewal, must have a MEIS account and initiate the application process by self-registering online in the Michigan Online Educator Certification System (MOECS).
 For instructions on how to create your MEIS account and apply for your renewal, go to www.michigan.gov/moecs/.

 Applying for Certification and Endorsements

-Candidates should make application with the College of Education Student Information Services Center at the beginning of the semester in which they expect to complete all requirements.
+Candidates should apply for certificate and/or endorsement(s) at the beginning of the semester in which they expect to complete all requirements.
 They should also be certain that they have an approved planned program, have met all university requirements, and have transcripts and other documentation on file in the Records Office.
 Upon completion of program requirements, candidates must have a MEIS account and initiate the certification recommendation by self-registering online through the Michigan Online Educator Certification System (MOECS).
 For instructions on how to create a MEIS account and apply for additional endorsements or licensure, go to www.michigan.gov/moecs/.

 Planned Program Options for Professional Certification

 It is recommended, for candidates who select credit hours for professional development, meet with an advisor in the College of Education to select appropriate course(s).

 Earning a master's degree from an approved teacher education institution, with quality graduate education programs, will enhance teacher skills at various levels.
 It is recommended you meet with an appropriate College of Education advisor to select a planned program that meets your needs.

 Option 2.
 Additional Major or Minor